Ethics and Client Trust Account Schools

 Ethics and Client Trust Accounting Classes are given throughout the year in the State Bar's Los Angeles and San Francisco offices.

-Ethics School is all day (9:00 a.m. to 4:00 p.m.), with a lunch break.
-The fee for the course is $150.00.
-Six (6) hours of MCLE credit are available where the State Bar matter is concluded by Stipulation approved by the Judge of the State Bar Court or by an Agreement in Lieu of Discipline.
+Ethics and Client Trust Accounting Classes are given throughout the year in the Los Angeles and San Francisco offices.
+Ethics School is an all-day program (9 a.m. to 4 p.m.) with a lunch break.
+The fee for the course is $150..
+Six (6) hours of MCLE credit are available where the State Bar matter is concluded an Agreement in Lieu of Discipline.
 Credit is also available if the member has voluntarily agreed to attend the class with regard to a complaint.

-Client Trust Account School is held for three (3) hours, (9:00 a.m. to 12:00 Noon).
-The fee for the course is $100.00.
-Three (3) hours of MCLE credit are available where the State Bar matter was concluded by Stipulation approved by a Judge of the State Bar Court or by an Agreement in Lieu of Discipline.
+Client Trust Account School is held for three (3) hours (9 a.m. to 12 p.m.).
+The fee for the course is $100.
+Three (3) hours of MCLE credit are available where the State Bar matter was concluded by an Agreement in Lieu of Discipline.
 Credit is also available if the member has voluntarily agreed to attend the class with regard to a complaint.

-Please indicate on the electronic application form, by clicking on the appropriate button, whether you are attending the class as a result of a decision of the court after a hearing, as a results of a Stipulation, pursuant to an Agreement in Lieu of Discipline, or voluntarily by letter agreement with a Deputy Trial Counsel or the Committee of Bar Examiners for Bar applicants.
+Please indicate on the electronic application form by clicking on the appropriate button to indicate whether you are attending the class as a result of a decision of the court after a hearing, as a result of a Stipulation, pursuant to an Agreement in Lieu of Discipline, or voluntarily by letter agreement with a Deputy Trial Counsel or the Committee of Bar Examiners for Bar applicants.

-If you have a question about probation, please direct your inquiries, in writing to the Office of Probation, State Bar of California, 1149 South Hill Street, Los Angeles, CA 90015-2299.
+If you have a question about probation, please direct your inquiries in writing to the Office of Probation, State Bar of California, 845 S. Figueroa St., Los Angeles, CA 90017-2515.